ejhusom/Udava/README.md

 Unsupervised learning for DAta VAlidation.

-## Installation

-Developed using Python3.8.
+## Udava as a Service

+Choose option A or B to start the Udava service on your computer.

+### A) Run Udava directly on host

 You can install the required modules by creating a virtual environment and install the `requirements.txt`-file (run these commands from the main folder):